Moremar/IT_tutorials/CyberSecurity/Security/Linux.md

 #### apt

 apt build on top of dpkg, it can download the requested packages from registered repositories and manage dependencies.
-`apt-get` is the older and more stable of it, and both are compatible (they share config files and package format).
+`apt-get` is the older and more stable version of it, and both are compatible (they share config files and package format).

 The list of available package versions is not automatically kept up-to-date by the `apt` package manager.
 `apt` requires a `sudo apt update` to refresh the local versions list.